Aqueous20/Dtech-Estates/README.md

 september 1, 2025
 configured tailwind css
 finished navbar component
 changed webpage icon
 started the header component
 completed the header component completed the responsiveness and click functions of the navbar

+september 2,2025
+started the about comonent
+completed the about component
+started the about component responsive for devices completed the responsiveness for the about component